Sednaya Prison: During the Syrian civil war (2011–2024)

 After months of anti-government protests in 2011, many prisoners, including secular and Islamist detainees, were released in several amnesties.
 Zahran Alloush, Abu Shadi Aboud (brother of Hassan Aboud) and Ahmed Abu Issa were some of the more prominent prisoners released from the prison.
 After their release, many took up arms against the government and became leaders of Islamist rebel groups, including Jaysh al-Islam, Ahrar ash-Sham, and Suqour al-Sham Brigade in the Syrian civil war.

-Association of Detainees and the Missing in Sednaya Prison (ADMSP)

-In 2020, the Association of Detainees and the Missing in Sednaya Prison (ADMSP) was established to support detainees in the prison and their relatives.
+In 2017, the Association of Detainees and the Missing in Sednaya Prison (ADMSP) was established to support detainees and their relatives.